bjoern-janson/adaptive-metric-compiler/mapping-quality.md

 # Interpretation

-A useful metric is one that simultaneously
+A useful metric is one that simultaneously:

 - compresses search,
 - improves prediction,